VenusProtocol/vips/README.md

 Before executing this script make sure that:

-- The network you want to execute the multisig tx exist in `hardhat.config.ts` configuration
+- The network you want to execute the multisig tx exist in `hardhat.config.ts` configuration, with the right `chainID`
-- The gnosis safe wallet address exists in `getSafeAddress` function in `multisig/helpers/utils.ts`.
-- Make sure that the name of the network in `getSafeAddress` matches the network name in the `hardhat.config.ts` and also `chainID` for this network is correct.
+- There is a `GUARDIAN` entry for the used network in `src/networkAddresses.ts`.
+This address will be the Gnosis safe wallet to be used

 Proceed by executing the following command: